tylerqblack/CSE472/README.md

 ## Dataset
 1. vendor-purchased-2019
-+ This dataset is proposed in the paper"Arming the public with artificial intelligence to counter social bots."
++ This dataset is proposed in "Arming the public with artificial intelligence to counter social bots."
 + Some of profile_image_url_https are not able to access (Page not found)

 ### Sample data